Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ## Conclusion

 Writing an HTML page is easy!
+Now you know how to:

+- use a *proper text editor* to create and edit a HTML document
+- what is a *HTML element*

 But we have more to see on the second part to make it a little bit more complex ⚙️